ShockThunder/RandomStructuralDiary/README.md

 Like `1-3;2-2;4-0` - it takes three questions from first section, two from second and zero from fourth;
 If section ommited then number of questions picks randomly (it can be 0);

+To use plugin create a new file and execute command `Create questions list`